Installation

 Connect your device using ADB and execute the following command to enter the fastboot mode:

 If your device supports command fastboot boot, you can use fastboot boot boot.img command to boot the system before you flash the image.
-If any accident occured, just reboot again then your device will started to boot correctly.
+If any unexpected issues arise, simply restart the device, and it should boot correctly.

 When complete, reboot your device:

-The LATEST version of APatch supports directly flashing via third-party Recovery; for example, TWRP.
+The latest version of APatch Manager supports directly flashing via third-party Recovery, such as TWRP.

 WARNING

-Directly flashing is firstly introduced at version 10888 and earlier version of APatch do NOT support this method.
+Directly flashing was first introduced in version 10888, and earlier versions of APatch Manager DO NOT support this method.

-Change the suffix name of APatch Manager file (.apk) to .zip.
+Change the APatch Manager file suffix from .apk to .zip.
 For example:

 [username@localhost Demo] $ ls